MrLately/pi_nas_raid_1/README.md

 - **RAID 1 Configuration**: Mirrors data across two drives for redundancy.
 - **Samba File Sharing**: Shares the RAID array over the network, making it accessible to Windows, macOS, and Linux clients.
-- **Automatic Updates**: Updates and upgrades Raspberry Pi OS to ensure the latest software and security patches.

 ## Setup Instructions